lavaeater/turbo-rocket-ultra/README.md

 ### Build Towers
 Well, we basically have towers, we basically can build them, this is about making that feature happen and having at least two or three types of towers with nice sprites that we can build and that do different things.
-- [ ] Gibs and Body Parts II - blood trails and audio
-- [ ] Flip weapon sprites when facing west
-- [ ] Add explosion particle effect to grenade collision
-- [ ] Zombies throwing projectiles
-- [ ] Some other type of enemy
-- [ ] Zombies with guns <- this would be genuinely cool, actually
-- [ ] Bat swing
-- [ ] Nicer Setup UI, using Scene2d perhaps
-- [ ] Fix mouse position by polling position instead of event-driven system
-- [ ] Puzzle obstacles / machines

 ### Gibs and Body Parts II - blood trails and audio
 What it sounds like.
 I want smeared blood and a cool sound effect to go with it.